Aktorevan/MOP-Generator_IOH-Project/README.md

 -Software Upgrade
 -Cutover

+*For the SOW cutover, still need to copy and paste manually for the dependency site table and dependency qty

 Let me know if you have any additional SOW, so I can add new syntax in the code.
 Thank You.

 Aktortian Ridno Prabu Pratama